CASL/VERAview/README.md

   Windows: The `Miniconda2` subfolder is in the root of the VERAView installation directory.

-  Mac: The 'miniconda2' subdir is the `VERAView.app/Contents/MacOS` directory in the applications directory where VERAView is installed, which usually will be either `/Applications' or '$HOME/Applications'.
+  Mac: The `miniconda2` subdir is in the `VERAView.app/Contents/MacOS` directory in the applications directory where VERAView is installed, which usually will be either `/Applications` or `$HOME/Applications`.

-  Linux: The 'miniconda2' subdir is the in the root of the VERAView installation.
+  Linux: The `miniconda2` subdir is the in the root of the VERAView installation.

+2. Extract the zip file.

+  Windows: Extract in the folder above (containing) your VERAView installation directory.

+  Mac: Extract in the `VERAView.app/Contents` directory in the applications directory where VERAView is installed.
+Either rename or remove your existing `MacOS` directory.
+Rename the extracted `veraview` subdirectory to `MacOS`.

+  Linux: Extract in the directory above (containing) your VERAView installation directory.

 2. Follow the *Clone the Repository* instructions in the section for your platform above.